LevelFourAB/exoconf/README.md

 ## License

-This project is licensed under [Apache License 2.0](https://www.apache.org/licenses/LICENSE-2.0), see the file `LICENSE` and `NOTICE` for details.
+This project is licensed under the [MIT license](https://opensource.org/licenses/MIT), see the file `LICENSE.md` for details.

 ## Usage via Maven